parsampsh/adminx/doc/04_models.md

 By default, you can see `Groups` item in the admin panel menu.

-Group is a collection from permissions that if a user is in a group, has all of that group permissions.
+Group is a collection from permissions that if an user is in a group, has all of that group permissions.

 Actually, Groups are Roles. for example `admin`, `writer`, `operator`...